This Is Why Your Home Office Needs More Plants

 But the plants themselves aren’t the only reason for these unexpected results.
 The findings suggest that allowing staff to make their own decisions in the workplace — like choosing subtle décor changes, such as plants — can add to these benefits.
 Workplace autonomy and workplace greenery go hand in hand.

-The trend of plants in workplaces is catching on quickly.
+In a pre-coronavirus world, the trend of plants in workplaces was catching on quickly.
 At Amazon HQ, Zappos' parent company, a new cloud forest has been installed for employees to hold meetings and for locals to visit.
 The peaceful area features immense greenery, taking employees away from their typical workspace and transporting them to a lush oasis.

 “[The plants] provide something that is missing from a typical office space, a direct link to nature,” Amazon announced on its Day One blog.
 “Treehouse meeting rooms, river and waterfall features, palladiums, a four-story living wall, and epiphytic trees are just some of the unique features within this one-of-a-kind space.”